 Ceramic coatings deflect UV rays, prohibiting them from penetrating the paint molecules and thus reducing the potential of molecular breakdown, oxidation, and the other contributing factors that lead to paint damage.

-When applied correctly, and after completing some paint correction or prep work, a DIY ceramic coating like Armor Shield IX can protect the surfaces from 3 to 5 years in some instances.
+When applied correctly, and after completing some paint correction or prep work, a DIY ceramic coating like Armor Shield IX can protect the surfaces from 2 to 5 years.

 Wrapping it Up

 I really had a great time on my cruise – mainly because I was proactive about protecting my skin from being burned.
 The same concept applies to protecting your car’s paint surface.
 By begin proactive with your car washing (every two weeks is good), using a protective ceramic coating, and maintaining it as directed.

 You can also reduce paint damage by UV rays by parking in shady areas or the garage more often or using a car cover.
 But, to be blunt, simply washing your car as recommended plus using a paint protection product of some sort is really the best way of keeping sunlight from damaging the car.

 If you enjoyed this article, then you'll love AvalonKing's automotive care products for Do-It-Yourselfers.
 We create "No B.S. products" for an affordable price.
 And the best part, we treat our customers like family, so if you have any questions or just looking to chat about cars, we're only an email or call away.
 Check out our homepage here.